wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 **Http/401 Unauthorized:** Will be returned if the request is not authorized.

 **Http/502 BadGateway:** Will be returned when the service was unable to perform the recognition.

+**Http/403 Forbidden:** Will be returned when there are issues with your authentication or quota.

 Example response for a voice search request submitted with a bad parameter.
 This is the error response format regardless of what format the user has requested.